bessinnica/Loc-markdig-azuredocs-test/articles/media-services/media-services-dotnet-upload-files.md

 > [!NOTE]
 > The following considerations apply:
 >
 > * Media Services uses the value of the IAssetFile.Name property when building URLs for the streaming content (for example, http://{AMSAccount}.origin.mediaservices.windows.net/{GUID}/{IAssetFile.Name}/streamingParameters.)
 For this reason, percent-encoding is not allowed.
-The value of the **Name** property cannot have any of the following [percent-encoding-reserved characters](http://en.wikipedia.org/wiki/Percent-encoding#Percent-encoding_reserved_characters): !*'();:@&=+$,/?%#[]".
+The value of the <strong>Name</strong> property cannot have any of the following [percent-encoding-reserved characters](http://en.wikipedia.org/wiki/Percent-encoding#Percent-encoding_reserved_characters): !*'();:@&=+$,/?%#[]".
 Also, there can only be one '.' for the file name extension.
 > * The length of the name should not be greater than 260 characters.
 > * There is a limit to the maximum file size supported for processing in Media Services.
 Please see [this](media-services-quotas-and-limitations.md) topic for details about the file size limitation.
 > * There is a limit of 1,000,000 policies for different AMS policies (for example, for Locator policy or ContentKeyAuthorizationPolicy).
 You should use the same policy ID if you are always using the same days / access permissions, for example, policies for locators that are intended to remain in place for a long time (non-upload policies).
 For more information, see [this](media-services-dotnet-manage-entities.md#limit-access-policies) topic.
->

 When you create assets, you can specify the following encryption options.